brMadsCornelius/CastingAgency-FullStackCapstone/README.md

 It is recommended to use a virutal enviroment (venv) to comply with the pythonic standards.

-From the backend folder run `pip install requirements.txt`.
+From the main folder run `pip install requirements.txt`.
 All required packages are included in the requirements file.

 To run the application run the setup.sh bash to setup all environment variables (change username/password to your own!):
 ```bash
 source setup.sh
 ```

+Or simply copy/paste the export commands to your terminal.

 Working in development mode shows an interactive debugger in the console and restarts the server whenever changes are made.
 Development has been done using WSL2.